openrewrite/rewrite-docs/running-recipes/popular-recipe-guides/automatically-fix-checkstyle-violations.md

     mavenCentral() // rewrite is published to Maven Central }

-// In older versions of gradle, use tasks.get() instead instead of tasks.named() def rewriteRunTask = tasks.named("rewriteRun")
+// In older versions of gradle, use tasks.get() instead of tasks.named() def rewriteRunTask = tasks.named("rewriteRun")

 // In a kotlin build script, use tasks.withType<Checkstyle>()